From Cannings model to Brownian motion conditioned on local time profile: Proof of Theorem

 \section{Proof of Theorem \ref{main}}

 In the previous section we established the tightness of $\widetilde{\mathscr{T}}^n$.
-Here we first prove, under \eqref{H1}, \eqref{H2'} and \eqref{eq:H3'}, the finite-dimensional convergence of $\widetilde{\mathscr{T}}^n$ (Section~\ref{sec:fd}); combined with tightness, this yields convergence of the contour functions.
-We then show in Section~\ref{sec:joint} that the discrepancy between the height and contour functions vanishes in the limit, so both processes converge to the same limiting process.
-Finally, we verify that \eqref{H2} implies \eqref{H2'} and \eqref{eq:H3'} (Proposition~\ref{prop:H2}), which completes the proof of Theorem~\ref{main}.
+Here we first prove the finite-dimensional convergence of $\widetilde{\mathscr{T}}^n$ (Section~\ref{sec:fd}); combined with tightness, this yields convergence of the contour functions.
+We then show in Section~\ref{sec:joint} that the discrepancy between the height and contour functions vanishes in the limit, so both processes converge to the same limiting process, which completes the proof of Theorem~\ref{main}.